IKnowUShould2: A Campaign to Raise Awareness about Sexually Transmitted Infections among Youth in Philadelphia

-Rates of new sexually transmitted infections (STIs) like syphilis, chlamydia, gonorrhea, and HIV are rising among adolescents and young adults across the United States.
+Rates of new sexually transmitted infections (STIs), such as syphilis, chlamydia, gonorrhea and HIV, are rising among adolescents and young adults across the United States.
 Youth in Philadelphia, a city with high rates of poverty and a fragmented public health system, are five times more likely than youth nationwide to be diagnosed with STIs.
-Despite the American Academy of Pediatrics’ recommendation that adolescents be routinely screened for STIs, recent studies show that few adolescents are receiving STI and HIV testing.
+Despite the American Academy of Pediatrics’ recommendation that adolescents be routinely screened for STIs, recent studies show that few adolescents are receiving the STI and HIV testing and treatment they need.

 A campaign to raise awareness about sexually transmitted infections among youth in Philadelphia

 Youth (ages 13-24) represent 25% of newly diagnosed HIV cases in Philadelphia, nearly all of which are sexually transmitted.